 I’m glad that Pecan Snowballs are easy to make, so I can bake a batch and conjure up a food hug whenever I want.

 Slainté!
 L’chaim!
 Cheers!

-- Allow the cookies to cool for 5 minutes on the baking sheet, then very gently roll them in the powdered sugar to coat completely.
+- Allow the cookies to cool for five minutes on the baking pan, then roll them in the powdered sugar to coat completely.
+The cookies will be fragile while they're warm, so be gentle.
+The sugar coating will be thin, but that's fine.
+This is the base coating which will allow the baked cookies to be slightly sticky.
 Place the cookies on wire racks to cool completely.
-Once completely cooled, roll in powdered sugar again (this is when the sugar will really stick).